 This document covers the fox hunting season August 2021 – April 2022.
-It details the reported activities of two fox hunts in one small area, the Torrington Farmers Hunt and Stevenstone Hunt, revealing hunt and hound trespass, wildlife crime, road traffic crime, assault, verbal abuse, and antisocial behaviour.
+It details the reported activities of these two fox hunts in one small area.
+It also looks into other interesting aspects of hunt activity.

 TORRINGTON FARMERS HUNT ACTIVITY: 2021-2022 SEASON